3lvia/terraform-provider-elvid/README.md

 Follow the README in terraform-plugins to finish publishing there.

 # Notes from creating a custom provider
 * Creating a class-library to wrap the api was helpful, to get more clean resource-code.
-I was benefitial to have it in the same repo.
+It was benefitial to have it in the same repo.
 * The code must be in {GOPATH}\src\github.com\3lvia
 * Filename resources must be in format resource_{resourcename}.go
 * Creating a "resource_taint_version" variable with ForceNew=true was very helpfull to quickly test changes, and will be helpfull in actual use as well.